 Ohio State's Stone Laboratory, OSU’s Island Campus on Lake Erie, offers 25 college-credit science courses each summer for undergraduate and graduate students, advanced high school students, and educators.These one-week courses are for all college majors and select high school students.
 They typically meet from 8 a.m. to 4 p.m.
 Sunday through Saturday, though many courses also meet in the evening.

-ASPIRE Workshop (Achieving in Science Through Physics Instrumentation, Research, and Exploration) will be run for two, five day sessions: June 5-9 (session 1) and July 31-Aug 4 (session 2), from 9am to 5pm each day in the Physics Research Building at Ohio State.
+ASPIRE Workshop (Achieving in Science Through Physics Instrumentation, Research, and Exploration) will be run for two, five day sessions: August 6-10 (Session 1) and August 13-17 (Session 2), from 9am to 5pm each day in the Physics Research Building at Ohio State.
 Our aim is to give these young women an early chance to get their hands on physics instruments, carry out data analysis, and get a taste of just some of the exciting research happening on the Ohio State campus, especially by young people.
 The ASPIRE workshop is for high school women who are entering the 10th, 11th or 12th grades.
-The application deadline for Session 1 is March 31, 2017.
+The application deadline for both sessions is June 30, 2018.

-The Summer Institute for Diversity in Nursing is a great way to see why nursing could be right for you!
-The Summer Institute for Diversity in Nursing is for current high school sophomores, juniors, and seniors who have submitted applications for undergraduate admissions to Ohio State.
-The camp will run June 6 - June 9, 2017.
-The application deadline is January 30, 2017.
+The Summer Institute for Discovering Nursing is a great way to see why nursing could be right for you!
+The Summer Institute for Discovering Nursing is for current high school sophomores, juniors, and seniors who have submitted applications for undergraduate admissions to Ohio State.
+The camp will run June 18 - June 21, 2018.
 You’ll be equipped with scrubs, a stethoscope, a blood pressure cuff, and you take tours of our skills labs, The James Cancer Hospital, and Ohio State's campus.
 The Summer Institute provides great panels, hands-on skills labs with our many life-like patient simulators, ACT preparation, and four days of great hands-on experience!
 For more information and application, please visit the College of Nursing's website.